taustation-fan/taustation-fan.github.io/README.md

 system, you first need to travel to a jump gate, from there to the other star system's jump gate, and from there to the station you want.

+Currently all systems have a direct connection to *Sol*, except for *YZ Ceti*, which is reachable through *L 726-B*.

 Travel cost and duration depends on the distance between stations, which varies depending on the [current](https://tracker.tauguide.de/distance) [orbital positions](/orbital-mechanics).

 ***Note that you can pay for public shuttles with credits; just scroll down!
-The regular shuttles are below the premium shuttles that you pay with bonds.***
+The regular shuttles are below the quantum telepheresis tickets that you pay with bonds.***

 While traveling, you can't do anything except training intelligence.